Cycling education programs

 Knowing the laws and best practices for sharing Calgary's roadways and pathways is vital for the safety and enjoyment of all road and pathway users.
 We also recommend taking a cycling education course to build your knowledge, skills and confidence to fully enjoy the freedom cycling can provide.

-Recent changes to the transportation bylaw, including the safe passing distance when passing someone cycling, allow for more ways to get around Calgary and improved safety for all road users.
+The City’s Transportation bylaws were revised in 2019.
+The bylaws now include the minimum safe passing distance when passing someone cycling, provisions that allow for more ways to get around Calgary and changes that improve safety for all road users.
 See all the changes.

 Build your cycling knowledge

 Information for cycling in Calgary

 We recommend reviewing these pages to learn more about travelling on Calgary roadways and pathways to keep them safe and friendly for all users.

 - Transportation bylaw - more information on the 2019 changes to the transportation bylaw, including the safe passing distance when passing someone cycling while driving

 - Cycling laws and safety - what's required by law for cycling on city streets and pathways, and best practice tips to keep you and others safe

 - Cycling and transit - when and how bikes are allowed on C-trains and buses

 - Types of cycle tracks and bike lanes - become familiar with the various types of cycling spaces in Calgary